-After the trend became apparent, we started musing about the reasons.
+After we noticed, we started musing about the reasons.
 Were they swamped with business?
 Lost our contact info?
 Poor businessmen?
 Generally disorganized?

-Or was it just that they didn’t want to do work for a couple of gay men?
+Or was it just that they didn’t want to do work for a couple of gay guys?

 But that’s how homophobia works.